 Towards the end of October, as winter approaches, you may want to gather and store all of your kid’s garden toys and garden furniture you’ve enjoyed over the summer.
 It’s a good item to remove these items as they can smother the lawn.
 And can also be seen as inviting to small pests and rodents.

 Although mowing is not recommended until early April, if you decide to, you will want to lower your lawn mower by a notch or two from its summer high position.

-The final step of our seasonal lawn care plan for winter is to clear away tools and roll up hoses.
+The final step in our winter seasonal lawn care plan is to clear away tools and roll up hoses.
 And of course put them in a logical and tidy place, ready for next year.

 Don’t have a mower?
 Here are the Best Lawn Mowers under £100

 If spring does come!
-Then it is time to reorganise your shed.
+Then the first thing on your seasonal lawn care plan is to tidy your shed.
 The end of March is the perfect time to start rearranging the shed.